Jkeys17/jkeys17.github.io/project2.md

 Fig 1.
 URL of Website to scrape.

 ![screenshot](images/job_criteria.png)
 Fig 2.
-List of Jobs that match criteria.
+Change the job the webscraper searches.

 ![screenshot](images/job_listings.png)
 Fig 3.
 List of Jobs that match criteria.